Latrodectus umbukwane: Discovery

-A single female was first found in 2014 in the Tembe Elephant Park.
-It was observed until its natural death two years later, when it was collected and sent to a laboratory.
+A single female was found in 2014 in the Tembe Elephant Park.
+It was observed in a laboratory until its natural death two years.
 In 2017 a professional entomologist joined the study and a number of live specimens were collected from the Phinda reserve.
-They and their offspring were studied until 2019 when it was confirmed to be a new species.
-The first addition in 28 years to the 31 previously known button, or widow, spiders in the genus Latrodectus, of which eight are found in Africa.
+They and their offspring were studied and in 2019 it was confirmed to be a new species.
+The first addition in 28 years to the 31 previously known button, or widow, spiders in the genus Latrodectus; eight were found in Africa.

 Life style

 All known localities for the new species fall within sand forest habitats.
 Of the seven wild female specimens recorded, six were found in pristine, tall sand forest with predominantly bare ground below the canopy, on Phinda Private Game Reserve, which is part of the larger Munyawana Conservancy.
 A single specimen was found in the garden of the manager’s house on Tembe Elephant Park, at the edge of disturbed sand forest.
-The spiders were found more than 50 cm above the ground, with a silk retreat in a tree hol- low.
+The spiders were found more than 50 cm above the ground, with a silk retreat in a tree hollow.
 Webs were not generally present outside the hollow, but when they were recorded, they were typical hackle webs radiating outward from the hollow, and can be extensive (M.Wright et al. 2019).